MIbnEKhalid/SMP-Unity/README.md

 **📌 Known Issues**

-- Key Generation Performance: The app take longer to generate higher-bit encryption keys especially lower specs devices.
+- **Key Generation Performance:** The app take longer to generate higher-bit encryption keys especially lower specs devices.
+- **WebGL Build - Paste Button:** In WebGL builds, the paste button doesn't function as expected.
+It pastes the WebGL build clipboard content instead of the device clipboard.
+To paste the device clipboard content, use the shortcut Ctrl+V on desktop, or on mobile devices, use the system's paste option.

 **📚 Documentation:**

  - You can find the complete documentation for the app on [docs.mbktechstudio.com/smp/](https://docs.mbktechstudio.com/smp/) (Not Published Yet).

-**📦 Upcoming Features / Bug Fixes**

-  Platform WebGL:
-  - Allow clipboard sharing between the host and WebGL build

 # Quick Installation Guide for Unity GitHub Project